BushelScript/BushelScript/README.md

 2. This software is not reliable in any way due to its unfinished and semi-prototype-y nature.
 3. You must not rely on this software to do business, control real-world systems, or in any other applications where reliability is at all required.
 4. I, Ian A. Gregory, WILL NOT BE HELD LIABLE for any damages resulting from the failure to read, understand and apply this disclaimer.

+I know that this is legally weak, IANAL, etc. But it shouldn't need to be legally strong.
+Please don't trust this software until things stabilize.
+Okay?